What is Sales Development Representative's (SDR) Role?

 Cognism’s Prospector plugin saves hours of manual prospecting time and helps SDRs connect directly with the decision-makers.
 It is a prospecting platform with a global database containing 400M profiles and 10M companies.
 You also get access to event-based sales triggers to help you reach prospects that are ready to buy.

-This is an online video tool ideal for sales prospecting.
+This is an online video tool ideal for prospecting in B2B.
 SDRs can use it to record and send personalized videos to prospective clients.
 For example, you can summarise a meeting and share it with stakeholders who couldn’t attend but have influence over the deal.
 Vidyard is also fully integrated with LinkedIn through a Chrome extension.

 Gong is a great SDR software for capturing and analyzing every touchpoint in the sales process.
 It provides real-time insights on meetings, calls, and emails.
 Using Gong recordings helps inexperienced SDRs see how senior sales reps approach demos and improve their pitches.